 Drift can subsequently be adjusted if it is observed.
-Root-mean-square differences of unbiased time series are calculated, for the complete timeseries and for the Jason 3 and Sentinel 3A missions.
+Root-mean-square differences of unbiased time series are calculated, for the complete time series and for the Jason 3 and Sentinel 3A missions.

 Concerning the dedicated field work, it is based on 15 years experiments over the lake Issykkul in Centreal Asia.
 This large lake (6000 km2) was selected in 2004 to serve as a dedicated calibration / validation site for satellite altimetry over lakes.
 It has the advantage of overpasses by all past, present and future altimetry missions.
 The instrumental concept for the field work is widely described in several publications (Cretaux et al. 2009, 2011, 2013, 2018, Bonnefond et al. 2018).
 In brief, the field work is organised yearly or bi-yearly after consulting the ephemerides of the satellites.
 GPS levelling of the lake surface is performed along the satellite tracks using a GPS system.
 In situ fixed instrumentation allows to assess the stability of the LWL product, and also to validate the atmospheric and geodetic corrections.
 The main purpose is to perform full error budget analysis including the range measurements using different retracking algorithms (so called ice-1, Ice-2, ocean) and also the different corrections (ionosphere, troposphere, geoid).
-In 2020 in the framework of calibration / validation of Sentinel-3A/B missions, a similar experiment will start in Lake Baikal in Russia.